LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0

-**Description:** The parameters within this section are for specifying the functionality of quantification error within the simulation
+**Description:** The parameters within this section are for specifying the functionality of quantification error within the simulation.

 ##### &lt;quantification_parameters&gt;

-**Data type:** Numeric or List of integers
+**Data type:** Numeric (List of Floats)

 **Default input:** [0.0, 0.0]